vackosar/vackosar.github.io/_posts/2018-10-03-Spark-N-AI-Summit-EU.md

 Cypher for spark: runs on spark SQL (dataframe)

-# Jaceks Spark SQL Bucketing
+# Jacek's Spark SQL Bucketing

 Bucketing is similar to partitioning with providing num of buckets.
 It pre-schuffles the tables for future join.
 More joins more gains.
 Enabled by default.
 For file based data source: DataFrameWriter#bucketBy(numBuckets, colName, colNames).
 In SQL one can use distributedBy.